 100. The Personal Efficiency Program: How to Stop Feeling Overwhelmed and Win Back Control of Your Work

 By Kerry Gleeson, 2008

 This is a practical handbook on self-organization, time management and efficient execution.
 By reading this book, you will learn how to stop procrastinating or feeling overwhelmed, and start enjoying your work life and career.
 Procrastinator-tested 🙂 Makes nice reading!

-I hope this far-from-exhaustive list of learning-centered publications will help you get through your studies or Instructional Design challenges.
+I hope this far from exhaustive list of learning-centered publications will help you get through your studies or instructional design challenges.
 Feel free to add more suggestions.
-That will be much appreciated!